Introduction to Bacon & the Art of Living

 Back in South Africa, Jan remained faithful at the congregation in Heilbron for 39 years until his retirement in 1945.
 My uncle, Oom Jan Kok, who was named after his grandfather, followed in his footsteps and became a pastor in the Dutch Reformed Church.
 He faithfully serves in the Moedergemeente, Warmbad for most of his life.
 He tells an interesting story that when he was christened, this was done in the “black church” where his grandfather, and the man whose name he received, was the pastor in Heilbron.
 In those years this was of course not permitted under the Apartheid Laws.
 My uncle, Jan, needed a “doopseël” (baptismal seal) for some reason and it was eventually found at the “white church” (Heilbron-South) where his grandfather must have registered it.

 I, in turn, am named after my grandfather, Oupa Eben Kok, and was destined to follow in the footsteps of my great granddad and uncle to become a pastor.
-My full names is Ebenhaezer Kok van Tonder so that I could carry the Kok name with the name given by Jan Kok to his son.
+My full name is Ebenhaezer Kok van Tonder so that I could carry the Kok name with the name given by Jan Kok to his son.
 During a year I spent in the USA after my own time in the South African Army (1988 to 1990), I returned to South Africa with a commitment to pursue a career in business.
 Bacon curing became my life!
 (2)